mrgelement/mrgelement.github.io/index.md

 The goal of my research this summer will be to characterize DSB repair both broadly and in the context of a specific error-prone pathway known as synthesis-dependent microhomology-mediated end-joining (SD-MMEJ).
 Given a dataset of ~1,100 partly-randomized DNA constructs subject to Cas9-induced double-stranded breaks and subsequently repaired and sequenced, I will explore whether we can use sequence characteristics to characterize patterns in erroneous repair.
 A broad overview of the project splits this problem into two parts:

-1. Cluster constructs into “buckets” based on sequence characteristics
+1. Cluster constructs into bins based on sequence characteristics
-2. Examine whether constructs within the same bucket share similar “repair events” or mutations that occur during repair
+2. Examine whether constructs within the same bin share similar “repair events” or mutations that occur during repair

 I will explore and analyze the results of various approaches to these two aims.
 This project is being developed in collaboration with the [McVey Lab](https://ase.tufts.edu/biology/labs/mcvey/), which studies DNA damage and repair using _Drosophila melanogaster_.